Financial Statements

 Although our operating costs are negligible, we do of course have some expenses.
 These are covered by general (non-project) donations people send us for running the ministry, and also from income generated by things such as book sales.

-Our commitment each year is that 100% of all project donations will be used exactly as specified.
-Nothing is deducted for administration, bank fees, or any other expense.
 As a result, if someone sends us $100 for Bibles or to support evangelists, $100 really does go to the workers on the field.
-Because of our extremely low overhead expenses we are also able to apply general (non-project) donations to help the projects.
+Because of our relatively low expenses we are also able to apply general (non-project) donations to help the projects.
 This is how we are able to end the year having sent more funds to the field than we received for those projects.

 Read our audited financial statement for: